HeirTrust/Heirtrust-v2-sdk/README.md

-# Sarcophagus V2 SDK
+# HeirTrust V2 SDK

-The Sarcophagus V2 SDK is a TypeScript library designed to simplify the interaction with the Sarcophagus V2 protocol.
+The HeirTrust V2 SDK is a TypeScript library designed to simplify the interaction with the HeirTrust V2 protocol.
 This SDK provides a high-level interface for developers to easily interact with the protocol's smart contracts and related services.

 ## Features